sujal128005/limen/README.md

 Holds the buyer's spending ceiling, agent authorisation, deal creation, escrow settlement and access control.
 The ceiling is enforced inside `createDeal`, and a request above it reverts with `ExceedsPerDealCap`.

 Settlement requires two signatures: `attestShipment` from the supplier's own key, then `confirmDelivery` from the buyer.
 The contract refuses the second without the first.

+The Adversary Console's A-class attacks call this contract directly — including trying to raise the agent's own policy first — and capture the decoded revert as proof.

 ### `SupplierRegistry`